roastduck/FreeTensor/docs/guide/schedules.md

 Here is an example of a parallel vector addition executed with OpenMP multithreading.
 Each element is computed by one thread.
 To achieve this, there are two steps:

-1. Name the loop to be parallelized with a `#! label:` comment.
+1. Label the loop to be parallelized with a `#! label:` comment.
 Here `label` refers to label of an AST node, which is not required to be unique.
 2. Apply a `parallelize` schedule to `Li` in the `schedule_callback` argument to `optimize`; since the `Li` label is unambiguous here, the only `Li` loop is selectd and parallelized.

 And you are done.
 You can have a look at the generated OpenMP multithreaded code by setting `verbose=1`.